-The addition of the new OCF is the main change for the upgrade scenario.
-It should be noted that a conservative approach has been taken for the upgrade modelling which assumes maximum odour concentrations from the OCF (500 ou).
-In reality the OCF will improve the characteristics of residual odour from the plant (i.e. less offensive) and reduce overall emissions.
-The OCF is also expected to improve the dispersion of emissions due to the discharge from an elevated point with vertical velocity.
+Conversion of the IDALs to MBRs is one of the main changes for the growth project and reductions in odour emissions are anticipated.
+However, the new OCU represents the potentially most significant odour source.
+It should be noted that a conservative approach has been taken for the upgrade modelling which assumes maximum odour concentrations from the OCU (500 ou).
+In reality the OCU will improve the characteristics of residual odour from the plant (i.e. less offensive).
+The OCU is also expected to improve the dispersion of emissions due to the discharge from an elevated point with vertical velocity.